 Here are 10 things you need to do the day before a race to set yourself up for success.

-10 Things to Do the Day Before Your Marathon or Half Marathon
+10 Things to Do the Day Before a Half Marathon or Marathon

-There is nothing more stressful than experiencing surprises on race day.
+One of the most important things to do the day before a half marathon or marathon is plan your race day parking.
+There is nothing more stressful than experiencing surprises on race morning.
 Expecting to be able to park right by the start, arrive at the last minute, or park for free can all cause great delays when they don’t turn out as planned.

-While a few races certainly do have a plethora of free, nearby parking options, more often than not, parking lots close at a certain time, cost money, or are located quite a ways away from the actual start line.
+While a few races certainly do have a plethora of free, nearby parking options, more often than not – parking lots close at a certain time, cost money, and are located quite a ways away from the actual start line.

 These details might feel tedious the day before your race, but taking the time to plan them out ahead of time will help you start your marathon or half marathon feeling calm, focused and in control.